callumrollo/callumrollo.github.io/content/articles/packaging.md

 └── setup.py (explained in the next section)
 ```

-### Add your project to git
+### Put your project on github

 Now is as good a time as any.
-You'll need it on there when we get to the conda-forge section.
+You can point to this in the README so people know where to go if they have bug reports or improvements for your code.
+Don't forget to commit regularly.

 ### Add setup.py

 We'll need some boilerplate in **setup.py**.
 This contains the human and machine readable information on our package.
 This is essential for the ship to PyPI, so check you get the info right.

+setup.py:
 ```python
 import setuptools